mlamarque/yammer-connect/README.md

 In development mode, run bundle exec rake assets:clean In production, recompile your assets: bundle exec rake assets:precompile Restart Discourse
-In discourse go to: "Admin -> Settings -> Yammer connect plugin" and fill "enable mathjax plugin."
+In discourse go to: "Admin -> Settings -> Yammer connect plugin" and fill "yammer_client_id" and "yammer client secret"

 PLugin realized in a project to thesocialclient.com